 - Gala – A widely found apple, often the go-to baking apple.
 Nice and sweet with a hint of tart.
 Hold their shape well in baking, but the interior does cook down so the chunks will melt in your mouth with each bite.

-For our Apfelkuchen today, we used Pink Lady apples.
-We really like their balance of sweet and tart, and we love that they hold their shape so well during baking.
+When we make Apfelkuchen, we’ve used either Pink Lady or Gala apples.
+We really like they way both have a nice balance of sweet and tart.
+And, we love that they hold their shape so well during baking.

 Apple pie or apple cake?
 Which would you choose?

 - 2-3 Gala apples, peeled, cored, and sliced into thin wedges